How to make the Swimmer’s roll

 Roll it like you would any inside out roll.
 If you are not 100% sure how do that, check out our inside out filling guide.

-Cut the roll in eight pieces.
-Stay by cutting the roll right down the middle.
-Then cut each half in half, and then again each fourth half until you are left with eight identical size sushi pieces.
+Cut the roll in eight equal side pieces.
+Start by cutting the roll right down the middle.
+Then, cut each half in half, and then again each fourth half until you are left with eight identical size sushi pieces.

 All that’s left now is to put the sushi on a nice plate, and maybe top it.
 Here I used both ikura and chopped green onions for the topping.
 That looks great and tastes even better than it looks.